 While the application process for a traditional bank loan can take weeks or months if you’re a small business owner, the processing time for a business line of credit is typically much faster.
 This is especially true if you apply for financing from alternative lenders.
-If you have a strong credit history and credit score, you could be approved for a line of credit in at little as 24 hours.
+If you have a strong credit history and a good credit score, you could be approved for a line of credit in at little as 24 hours.

 Con: It’s Easy to Overspend

-Other Business Financing Options:
+Other Popular Business Financing Options:

 - Merchant Cash Advances: Does your business accept a high volume of credit card transactions?
 If so, a cash advance could be a viable option.
-You’ll receive a lump sum, and in exchange, you’ll remit a percentage of your future credit card sales to fulfill your obligation.
+You’ll receive a lump sum, and in exchange, will remit a percentage of your future credit card sales to fulfill your obligation.

 - Revolving Line of Credit: With revolving credit, you’ll receive a maximum credit line that you can borrow against.
 Then, you can either repay the amount you’ve used all at once, or in regular payments.
 This amount will never go away; as long as your account remains open, you can borrow up to the designated amount, and once you pay it back, you can borrow up to that amount again.

 - Non-Revolving Line of Credit: Unlike revolving credit, once you spend the amount you were approved for, it’s gone.
 Even once you repay it, the line will no longer exist, so you’ll need to apply for another line.